bcgov/OCWA/frontend/README.md

 #### 3) Reports (`/reports` by default)

 Reports is a simple analytics tool that gathers all _submitted_ requests for purposes of analyzing trends like approval time, and can be filtered by project or exporter.

+In addition there are 2 states the Exporter or Output Check interface can be viewed as; `import` into the SRE or `export` out of the SRE.
+The interface differences betweeen these modes is minimal, mostly string localization, though there can be minor functionality differences with the application as whole.

 ## 3. Installation